-22.1.3.1.
+19.1.3.1.
 CUPS Configuration Overview

 If the print queues are managed and controlled via CUPS, the Device URI on each printer should be modified so the papercut backend is incorporated into the print process.
-This can be done automatically by running the configure-cups script as root (the simplest option):
+This can be done either via the CUPS web admin interface or by manually editing the CUPS printers.conf file.